Innerpartysystem: Never Be Content and new record label (2010–July 11)

-Indefinite hiatus
+Indefinite hiatus (August 2011–present)

 On August 3, 2011, Innerpartysystem announced via e-mail to fans that they have decided to go on an indefinite hiatus:

 We find ourselves struggling to find the right way to start this statement to you all.
 Maybe a clever anecdote, or short story with some witty but true moral is in order?
 Nah, lets just stick to the facts.
 You all have been beyond amazing to us, and you deserve nothing less than the honest truth.

 innerpartysystem is going on indefinite hiatus.
 We aren't breaking up nor do we hate each other.
 As a matter of fact, we are all great friends.
 BROTHERS.
 Our experiences with this band and the people we've met over the past 6 years have shaped us into who we are today.
 We will without a doubt look back on these times with nothing but positive thoughts and feelings.

 They finished up their remaining shows after this message was sent.
 The three remaining members are all pursuing solo efforts and do not know if the band will get back together in the future.

 Their song "And Together" is included in the soundtrack for the live action feature film Bad Kids Go to Hell (2012), based on the best selling graphic novel of the same name.

 Nissley has been producing for the likes of Skrillex collaborator Penny, Barman has been producing under the alias Wuki, and Piccone had been producing under the aliases Spacebrother and Rebel before joining the electronic music duo Black Caviar in 2015.